boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-4 title="An Example of Data Exchange" artwork-align="center"}

-   Note that the allocation of these resources (e.g.,  VLAN-ID or IP resources)
+   Note that the allocation of these resources (e.g.,  VLAN-IDs or IP prefixes)
    can be either managed by the SMO or the Transport Network.
 In other
    words, the initial SMO request for the creation of a new IETF Network
    Slice on a given 5G site may or may not include all network